netphantm/Arduino_thermostat/thermostat/README.md

 ## DS18B20 thermostat
-> WeMos D1 Mini Pro thermostat with DS18B20 oneWire sensor
+> ESP8266 thermostat with DS18B20 oneWire sensor

 ![header](pics/header.png)

 A 'simple' thermostat, using a DS18B20 oneWire sensor on a WeMos D1 Mini Pro.
 It uses two relays, for safety reasons (to be sure that there is no current on either one of the power lines).
-I tried it first with an DHT11 shield, but that one is very unreliable, unstable and has a +/-2 &deg;C tolerance.
+I tried it first with an DHT11 shield, but that one is very unreliable, unstable and has a +/-2 &deg;C tolerance (and who needs a humidity sensor anyway, except if you use it in a sauna).
 The DS18B20 has a +/-0.5 &deg;C tolerance and is perfectly stable (and even cheaper).
 I couldn't find a shield with two relays, so I bought a kit and soldered it myself (circuit board, relays, terminal strip and the fun part: SMD components).

 The thermostat is made for a refrigerator, so it will fire up the relays if the temperature is greater than temp_max and power them off if temperature falls below temp_min (see TODO below).